ronadarabi/cse151a-project/README.md

 ## Discussion
 ### Data Exploration
-Exploration
-The histogram of the LAB values shows that the a* and b* dimensions spike towards the middle, around 130 value.
-This indicates that the average is represented by that color, which is most likely to be sepia/grayscale since the center of the L*a*b plane is neutral/gray.
-It is important to note that some implementations use negative to positive values for this colorspace, while some only use positive values (as in our histogram).
-Nonetheless, the center of the plane is neutral/gray.
+The histogram of the LAB values shows that for both the a and b channels, the frequency of brightness values spike in the middle around the value 130.
+This indicates that a sizeable amount of the data sits near this mean charcterized by a desatured sepia.
+As a result, if a model is to underfit the data, it is likely to become a sepia filter.
+It should also be noted that specifications for the Lab colorspace vary, and the cv2 implementation used in the data exploration is not the same as the implementation used for training.

 ### Preprocessing